 Now that's a very pitchy mallet!

 If you are looking for a mallet with a lot of character that features a very unique voice, this is it.
-WIth that said, don't expect this to sing.
+With that said, don't expect this to sing.
 It kind of roars instead, but on its very own way.
 It's dyamic too, and there are also some knobs for you to play with.
 I'd love if they were something else other than the default design though.
 You might hear some little white noise, especially if you turn up the reverb, but it's not something that can turn you away from it.